eddwinpaz/eddwinpaz-blog/content/posts/write-message-on-lcd-screen-i2c-rust-language-and-esp32.md

 cargo generate --git https://github.com/esp-rs/esp-idf-template.git --name esp32-c3-lcd
 ```

-enter now on your folder esp32-c3-lcd and look up for the /src/main.rs
+Navigate to the 'esp32-c3-lcd' folder and locate the '/src/main.rs' file.

-now make sure you can build the hello world. by runningthe following command.
+Now, confirm that you can successfully build the 'hello world' program by running the following command:

 ```sh
 cargo build